 Earth Zone is a collection of exemplary programs in the area of science.
 Earth Zone is comprised of a marine biology center, herpetology center and physical science center.
-The vision for the development of these centers came from the dedicated volunteer work of two Dunbar teachers, Mr. Thomas Foster and Mrs. Julia Timmons.
-Our goals are:
+The vision for the development of these centers came from the dedicated volunteer work of two former Dunbar teachers.
+The goals are:

 - to expose students to science in hands-on experiential applications,